Debits and credits in accounting are used to record every business transaction. This guide explains debit and credit rules using the acronym “DEALER.”

 Why use debits and credits?

 When you first start learning accounting.
 Debits and credits are confusing.
 Why not just use left and right?
 Good question.
-In accounting, debits and credits are used as a verb.
+In accounting, debits and credits are used as verbs.
 It is an action.
 To debit something means to place on the left.
 Also, if you credit an account, you place it on the right.

 Let’s look at another situation that uses different terms for left and right, shipping.